galaxyproject/galaxy-hub/content/fair/interoperable/index.md

 and
 https://docs.galaxyproject.org/en/master/admin/special_topics/gdpr_compliance.html

+Notably, the Galaxy Community is dedicated to provide a harassment-free experience for everyone, thus living a [Code of Conduct](https://galaxyproject.org/community/coc/), outlining the behaviours deemed acceptable and unacceptable.

 ### Funding & sustainability plan

-The European Galaxy project is embedded in national and international funding streams.
-Notebly, this is the German ELIXIR Node and EU funding like EOSC-related projects.
-More information, specifically for the German partners, can be accessed at https://usegalaxy-eu.github.io/freiburg/projects.
-However, the European Galaxy project is built by many contributors across Europe and the world and the underlying funding is much more diverse.

-In other words, Galaxy is a world-wide project that is supported by diverse regional, national and international fundings.
-The global community is well connected and capable of bridging funding gaps and re-allocating resources by strong vice-versa support.
+The Galaxy Project is embedded in national and international funding streams.
+Notably, these include NIH and NSF (US), ELIXIR, EOSC and BMBF (EU), Bioplatforms and Research Data Commons (AUS).
+More information on the continental usegalaxy.* instances you find on the bottom of the Galaxy Hub pages, and e.g. [here](https://usegalaxy-eu.github.io/freiburg/projects).
+However, the Galaxy project is built by many contributors from all over the world, so that the underlying funding is much more diverse and is subject to constant change in detail.
+This global community is well connected and capable of bridging funding gaps and re-allocating resources by strong vice-versa support.

 ### Governance